 Internships and networking opportunities can make all the difference when looking for career experience and job connections.
-At Taylor, Art and Film majors can count on gaining real-world experience to expand their portfolios and professional circles.
+At Taylor, students can count on gaining real-world experience to expand their portfolios and professional circles.

 The Art and Film programs bring in industry experts to provide insight and opportunities, top-notch facilities, and qualified faculty and staff to help students develop their skills, all while exploring how faith impacts their work.